 1. Is the image purely aesthetic?

 If the image is purely aesthetic, such as some borders and backgrounds, there is no need to describe it.
-The best way to do this is to leave the title and alt-attributes blank (i.e., including no text or space between the quotation marks in the alt-text field (alt=””).
+The best way to do this is to leave the title and alt-attributes blank (i.e., including no text or space between the quotation marks in the alt-text field (alt=“”), and add an ARIA role of presentation.
+This ensures that the screen reader skips over the image, and causes no confusion for the reader.

 2. Is the image decorative but still serving a purpose?
-This could be the use of custom images for thematic breaks.
+This could be the use of custom images for context breaks.

 3. Will the image come up in conversations such as in a book club or discussion with friends?